fink/scripts/selfupdate-mirror/readme.md

 ## Mailing List

-If you run (or want to run) a mirror you should subscribe to fink-mirrors-request@lists.sourceforge.net.
+If you run (or want to run) a mirror you should [subscribe](https://lists.sourceforge.net/lists/listinfo/fink-mirrors) to fink-mirrors@lists.sourceforge.net.

 It is important that the person monitoring the list on behalf of a mirror can administrate the mirror should any issues arise.